 - Weight: Handmade kitchen knives tend to be heavier.
 For example, the Serbian chef’s knife in our store weighs 331 grams.
 Compared to an average chef’s knife weighing around 250 grams, you might find it heavier.

 - Type of steel: Because edge-retention is the most critical aspect of what makes a knife worthy, high-carbon steel is often used rather than stainless steel in most handmade kitchen knives.
-These steels get patina over time, a chemical reaction that prevents the blade from further oxidation like rusting.
+This type of knife steel gets patina over time, a chemical reaction that prevents the blade from further oxidation like rusting.
 Although this adds character to the knife, some may see it as a downside.
 If that’s the case, it’d be a better idea to look for stainless steel alternatives.

 - Price: In almost all cases, handmade kitchen knives cost more than mass-produced, stamped knives.
 While you can get a stamped chef’s knife for $20 or so, that’s out of the picture with hand-forged knives.
 See how much you’re willing to spend on a kitchen knife and decide accordingly.